xz-mirror/xz-mirror/README.md

 <br>

 --------
-*xz-mirror-script* is primarily distributed under the terms of both the [Apache License (Version 2.0)] and the [MIT license].
+*xz-mirror* is primarily distributed under the terms of both the [Apache License (Version 2.0)] and the [MIT license].
 See [COPYRIGHT] for details.